sagepaden/GoDogoGame/README.md

 Thanks to everyone who has helped contribute to this game.
 Special thanks to those who provided tutorials and documentation about pygame.

-Credit to ShawCode for his RPG tutorial series:
+Credit to ShawCode for his RPG Pygame tutorial series:
 <https://youtube.com/playlist?list=PLkkm3wcQHjT7gn81Wn-e78cAyhwBW3FIc&si=q_Y8IjFF6yWX3tO_>

 Credit to GameFromScratch.com for their Tiled tutorial series: